hisco/helmify-kustomize/README.md

 `helmify-kustomize` comes with a built in helm values file that is used to set the values for the helm chart.
 The file is named `values.yaml` and is located in the target folder.

+This allows for a lot of flexibility in the helm chart, for example you can set the namespace, namePrefix, nameSuffix, nameReleasePrefix, labels, annotations, images, manifests, resources even after the chart is uploaded to a chart repository.

+If you think that something is missing and should be added to the built in helm values, please open an issue or a pull request.

 - `Values.overlay` : This is the name of the overlay that is been deployed, example `overlays/dev` or `overlays/prod`.
 - `Values.globals.namespace` : Specify the namespace in all resources.
 - `Values.globals.namePrefix` : Prepends the value to the names of all resources and references.